QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

             ((null? lset) '())
             (else (A lset)))))))

-;or another way to write
+;or another way to write, raised by Alonzo Church (define intersectall-letcc
-(define intersectall-letcc
   (lambda (lset)
     (call-with-current-continuation  ;<- add a name here